The Randolph-Sheppard Act

 Source: Data provided by the U.S. Department of Education, Office of Special Education and Rehabilitative

-optional for each state agency, is the amount which may be paid to vendors from set-aside funds in order to
+is optional for each state agency, is the amount that may be paid to vendors from set-aside funds in

 b.
 The notable increase in gross income after FY2003 is attributable to a change in reporting procedures

-agencies were advised to report all information about Department of Defense contracts in their reports to
+these agencies were advised to report all information about Department of Defense contracts in their

 c.
 Vendor earnings equal net profit to vendors plus fair minimum return.